Takeoff (rapper): Investigation and legal proceedings

 On November 26, 2022, 22-year-old Joshua Cameron, also known as Lil Cam 5th, was detained in Houston.
 On December 2, 33-year-old Patrick Xavier Clark was detained.
 The police believe it was Clark's shot that killed Takeoff.

 On May 26, 2023, Clark was indicted by a grand jury for the murder of Takeoff.
 If convicted, Clark faces between 25 years to life in prison.

+In December 2023, Cameron's case related to Takeoff's death, which involved charges of both felon in possession of a weapon and unlawfully carrying a weapon with a felony conviction, was dismissed.
+On February 11, 2026, Clark's trial date was set for November 9, 2026.

 Funeral

 On November 5, Takeoff's friends and family held a farewell ceremony for the rapper, and a memorial was formed at the site of his death.

 On November 10, Takeoff's private commemoration was held.
 On November 11, Takeoff's "Celebration of Life" was held at the State Farm Arena.
 Free tickets were offered for the event and eventually sold out.
 Offset, Quavo, Cardi B, Drake, Justin Bieber, Yolanda Adams, and Chloe Bailey performed at the ceremony.
-Attendance totalled over 20,000, including Gucci Mane, City Girls, YG, Lil Yachty, Cee-Lo Green, Teyana Taylor.
+Attendance totalled over 20,000, including Gucci Mane, City Girls, YG, Lil Yachty, Cee-Lo Green, and Teyana Taylor.
 Atlanta Mayor Andre Dickens posthumously presented Takeoff with the Phoenix Award.
 Those present were not allowed to use their phones or take pictures of the event.
 Following the funeral service, Takeoff was buried at Peachtree Memorial Park in Peachtree Corners, Georgia.